Yola, Nigeria

-Yola (Fulfulde ƴola: meaning 'Great Plain' or 'Vast Plain Land') is the capital city and administrative centre of Adamawa State, Nigeria.
-It is located on the Benue River, and has a population of over 336,648 (2010).
+Yola (from the Fulfulde ƴola: lit.
+'Great Plain' or 'Vast Plain Land') is the capital city and administrative centre of Adamawa State, Nigeria.
+It is located on the Benue River, and has a population of over 392,854 (as of 2006).
 Yola is split into two parts.
 The old town of Yola where the Lamido of Adamawa resides, is the traditional city and the new city of Jimeta (about 5 km NW) is the administrative and commercial centre.